 Frequently Asked Questions (FAQs) About Semi-Monthly Pay

 Here are some common questions that employers and their staff ask about semi-monthly pay.
-If you have additional questions on semi-monthly pay or any other small business topic, you can ask a question on our forum.

 What’s the difference between semi-monthly pay & bi-weekly pay?